munificent/craftinginterpreters/book/optimization.md

 the same way that your tests encode your choices around what correct behavior looks like, your benchmarks are the embodiment of your priorities when it comes to performance.
-They will guide which optimizations you implement, so choose your benchmarks carefully and don't forget to periodically reflect on whether they are helping you reach your larger goals.
+They will guide which optimizations you implement, so choose your benchmarks carefully, and don't forget to periodically reflect on whether they are helping you reach your larger goals.

 <aside name="js">

-In the early proliferation of JavaScript VMs, the first widely-used benchmark suite was SunSpider from WebKit.
+In the early proliferation of JavaScript VMs, the first widely used benchmark suite was SunSpider from WebKit.
 During the browser wars, marketing folks used SunSpider results to claim their browser was fastest.
 That highly incentivized VM hackers to optimize to those benchmarks.